Truly, something for everyone!

 Line-up begins at 1:30 p.m., Parade Begins at 2:30 p.m.

-Avondale Estates Police Department - Drug Take-Back Day
+Avondale Estates Police Department - Operation Pill Drop

 10 a.m. to 2 p.m. - Rear of City Hall

-The Avondale Estates Police Department (AEPD) hosts Drug Take-Back Day, originally sponsored by the U.S. Drug Enforcement Agency.
+The Avondale Estates Police Department (AEPD) hosts Operation Pill Drop, originally called Drug Take-Back Day and sponsored by the U.S. Drug Enforcement Agency.
 The purpose of this event is to promote proper disposal of surplus, outdated and unwanted household medications in a discreet and safe manner, thus keeping them out of the wrong hands and out of the water supply.
 The event will take place in the rear of City Hall and all types of medication will be accepted.
 The AEPD also accepts unwanted medications year-round for the community's convenience.
 If you have any questions, contact SSgt.
 Jason Browen at 404-294-5400 ext.
-212 or email firstname.lastname@example.org
+212 or email firstname.lastname@example.org.

 Avondale Estates Fishing Derby